-Potatoes are one of the world’s most common, and most beloved, vegetables—and they can be used for much more than just sustenance.
-In honor of National Potato Day, here are a few other ways to use a potato.
+Potatoes are one of the world’s most common, and most beloved, vegetables.
+Sure, you can fry them or mash them, but they can be used for much more than just delicious sustenance.
+Here are a few other ways to use a potato.

-Potatoes come from a nightshade plant called Solanum tuberosum, which blooms with white, pink, red, blue, or purple flowers.
-In the late 1700s, in an effort to inspire their starving subjects to plant the newly introduced vegetable—which the Spanish had brought to Europe from the New World—Marie Antoinette wore potato flowers in her hair, and her husband King Louis XVI wore them in his buttonholes.
+Potatoes come from Solanum tuberosum, a plant in the nightshade family, which blooms with white, pink, red, blue, or purple flowers.
+In the late 1700s, in an effort to inspire their starving subjects to plant the newly introduced vegetable—which the Spanish had brought to Europe from South America—Marie Antoinette wore potato flowers in her hair, and her husband King Louis XVI wore them in his buttonholes.
 This inspired potato flowers to be a favorite of the French nobility for a time, but the ploy didn't work: The lower classes spurned the upper class's efforts to get them to farm the crop.

 If you’re in a lurch, or perhaps a doomsday prepper, start stocking up on potatoes now.
 With just a few household items—wires, some copper, and a zinc-coated nail—and one of the tubers, you can power a clock, a light bulb, and many other small electronics.